Next.js vs React: Key Differences, Performance & When to Use Each in 2026

 How does UXPin help with React and Next.js development?

 UXPin Merge lets teams design with production React components — the same ones used in development.
-Designers drag-and-drop real components, and Forge can generate complete layouts from text prompts using your component library.
-The output is exportable JSX that drops directly into your React or Next.js project.
+Forge, UXPin’s AI assistant, generates complete layouts from text prompts using your component library.
+The output is exportable JSX that drops directly into your React or Next.js project — no manual translation needed.